 I am here to hold space for you and provide some extra care and support postpartum.
-I also want to offer you support if you're planning a pregnancy or birth and need a hand feeling out what birth choices might be right for you.
+I also want to offer you support if you're planning a pregnancy or birth and need a hand navigating fertility options or feeling out what birth choices might be right for you.

 I work to provide care from an anti-racist standpoint and believe in queer reproductive justice (king yaa).
 I am sex-positive and celebrate all kinds of family structures and support networks.
 I know that we are all the experts of our own bodies and experiences.